Want to know how to measure bra size at home to get the perfect fit? Follow this expert, four-step guide to work out what size you need.

 They also ask for your dress size, as well as whether you are pregnant, breastfeeding and over 18, as all of these factors can impact your size.

-How to measure bra size if you have one boob bigger than the other
+How to measure bra size if one breast is bigger than the other

 “Most ladies have one boob that’s larger than the other and we would always recommend fitting to the bigger size,” says explains Laura Franklin, customer services manager at Bravissimo.

-“You never want one to be squished,” adds Katie Weir, 'bra whisperer’ at Curvy Kate, one of the best bra brands for bigger busts.
+“You never want one to be squished,” adds Katie Weir, 'bra whisperer’ at Curvy Kate.
 “And you can always tighten the strap on the smaller side to fit the cup.
 If there’s a considerable difference, and it’s affecting your confidence, then consider adding a fillet.
 Balcony and stretch-cup bras are best for balancing an uneven bust with minimal gaping.”

-If you do have quite a discrepancy though, you could always look into having a custom bra made, but for most people you should be able to balance it with sizing.
+If you do have quite a discrepancy, you could always look into having a custom bra made, but for most people you should be able to balance it with sizing.

 Best virtual bra fitting services to try